codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/computer-programming-displaying-two-messages.md

 `System.out.println` appends a special character, called a **newline**, that moves to the beginning of the next line.
 If you don't want a newline at the end, you can use `print` instead of `println`:

+For example, take a look at Goodbye.java in the bottom left corner.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch01/Goodbye.java java -cp code/ch01/ Goodbye )